 “Engaging Good Climate Citizens."
 For the workshop, “How Can HPS Contribute to Citizen Science and Literacy," Boston Colloquium for Philosophy of Science, Boston University, February 2016.

 “Bottom-Up Equity in Paris.”
-For the panel discussion, “Climate Change After Paris,” University of Colorado at Boulder, February 2016.
+“Climate Change After Paris,” University of Colorado at Boulder, February 2016.

 “A Progressive Path Through the Paris Climate Agreement."
-For the Bernd Magnus Memorial Conference, University of California, Riverside, February 2016.
+Bernd Magnus Memorial Conference, University of California, Riverside, February 2016.

 “Do Gene Drives Present Novel Ethical Considerations?” with Jesse Kirkpatrick.
-For the workshop, “Science, Ethics and Governance Considerations for Gene Drive Research," National Academy of Sciences, October 2015.
+“Science, Ethics and Governance Considerations for Gene Drive Research," National Academy of Sciences, October 2015.
 [Video]

 “Climate Change, International Institutions, and Cooperation."
 Panel discussion for the workshop, “Sustainability: Visions and Values," Center for Ethics and Human Values, Ohio State University, October 2015.